watermelontools/watermelon/CONTRIBUTING.md

 - Add the service to the `loginGrid.tsx` file in the correct section
 - Add the service to `form.tsx` under _settings_

-Run the `newIntegration.sh` script which will
+- Run the `newIntegration.sh` script which will:

   - Create the service folder under `(loggedIn)`
   - Copy the `loading.tsx` from any other service
   - Create the function under `/utils/db/service/saveUser` that you need to complete
   - Populate the `page.tsx` file to be finished the correct service parameters
   - Create an empty getter in `/utils/actions`

 ## Issues